ItzBlinkzy/act-frontend/README.md

 ---

-## TODO
+## Testing

-- A test account will be set up, allowing anyone to log in and explore the website with dummy data.
+- Login with Google or Github to test the website.